 So why is a cold room beneficial?
 The researchers have been led to believe that in a cooler room, our bodies have to work harder to raise our core temperature to the normal 98.6°F (37°C).
 This extra work means you're burning more calories even when you're sleeping.

 Not convinced to ditch that snugly throw just yet?
-Well, weight loss isn't the only perk to shivering in your sleep; a cold room has been linked with anti-ageing benefits, too.
+Well, weight loss isn't the only perk to shivering in your sleep; a cold room has been linked with anti-aging benefits, too.
 According to research, we release more melatonin when sleeping at cooler temperatures.
-(Melatonin is an anti-ageing hormone.)
+(Melatonin is an anti-aging hormone.)

 If you're planning to leave your window open to let the cool air in, buy a pair of earplugs to ensure the outside noise doesn't interrupt your slumber.

 Next up: seven healthy flapjack recipes that don't taste healthy at all.

 Lee P, Smith S, Linderman J, et al. Temperature-acclimated brown adipose tissue modulates insulin sensitivity in humans.
 Diabetes.
 2014;63(11):3686‐3698. doi:10.2337/db14-0513

 Kleszczynski K, Fischer TW.
 Melatonin and human skin aging.
 Dermatoendocrinol.
 2012;4(3):245‐252. doi:10.4161/derm.22344